jonmikeli/azureiotdevicesimulator5-dps/README.md

 ## New features
 This new version of the Azure IoT Device Simulator is adds a step to a set of tools that were born with the purpose to help IoT developers and testers.
 The main change resides on the provisioning process and the integration of the Device Provisioning Service (DPS).
 The current version implements:
  - group enrollment
- - with a symmetric key
+ - with symmetric keys

-This responds to more "enterprise" oriented use cases but without the complexity of adding certificates.
+The group enrollment has been implemented first because it may respond to broader requirements.
-This said, upcoming updates will add the support of X509 certificates.
+Upcoming iterations will implement the provisioning of X509 devices.

 ## Description
 The solution is an Azure IoT Device simulator that implements different types of Cloud To Device (C2D) / Device To Cloud (D2C) flows between [Microsoft Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and the simulated device.